-In 2021, the Company entered into a binding letter agreement (the "Zambia Agreement") with an arm's length vendor to acquire a greenfield rare earth elements project in Zambia (the "Kesya Project").
+In 2021, the Company entered into a binding letter agreement (the "Zambia Agreement") with an arm's length vendor to acquire a greenfield rare earth elements project in southern Zambia (the "Kesya Project").
 The Kesya Project is located within the vendor's currently held mineral license.
-Under the Zambia Agreement, Antler has the right to create a new license over the Keysa Project and to transfer that license into a newly incorporated entity once certain terms and conditions are met, including:
+Under the Zambia Agreement, Antler has the right to create a new license over the Keysa Project and to transfer that license into a newly incorporated entity ("Newco) once certain terms and conditions are met, including:

-- o paying the vendor an initial \$5,000 on signing of the Agreement, which has been paid; - \$25,000 of exploration work in respect of the Project within six (6) months of expiration of the 30day due diligence period commencing on the date of the Agreement, which has been completed; - o an additional \$10,000 payment to the vendor should Antler decide to proceed to establish an entity with the vendor and the pending transfer of the license to the entity, which has been paid.
+- paying the vendor an initial \$5,000 on signing of the Agreement, which has been paid; - \$25,000 of exploration work in respect of the Project within six (6) months of expiration of the 30day due diligence period commencing on the date of the Agreement, which has been incurred; and - an additional \$10,000 payment to the vendor should Antler decide to proceed to establish an entity with the vendor and the pending transfer of the license to the entity, which has been paid.

-Terms of the proposed agreement between Antler and the vendor will include, among other things, an initial 75% interest for Antler and 25% for the vendor in Antler Zambia.
+Terms of the initial Zambia Agreement between Antler and the vendor included, among other things, an initial 75% interest in Antler Zambia for Antler and 25% interest for the vendor.
 Antler will act as the operator of the Kesya Project.
-During the year ended December 31, 2022, the Zambia Agreement was amended to allow the Company to purchase an additional 20% interest in Newco for \$15,000, which has been paid, resulting in the respective interests in Newco of 95% interest for Antler and 5% for the vendor.
-The resulting 5% interest held by the vendor will be free carried interest.
+During the year ended December 31, 2022, the Zambia Agreement was amended to allow the Company to purchase an additional 20% interest in Newco for \$15,000, which has been paid, resulting in the respective interests in Newco of 95% for Antler and 5% for the vendor.
+The resulting 5% interest held by the vendor is a free carried interest.